extrainteger/grape-resource/README.md

 1. `config.directory` will be your endpoint directory.
 Default to : `controllers/API/v1/`
 2. `config.class_name_prefix` will be your class name prefix for your endpoint.
 Default to : `API::V1`
+3. `config.entry_point_routes` will be your entry point for your routes.
+Default to : `# Routes entry point`
+4. `config.success_formatter` will be your success formatter.
+Default to : `formatter :json, ::API::SuccessFormatter`
+5. `config.error_formatter` will be your error formatter.
+Default to : `error_formatter :json, ::API::ErrorFormatter`

 ### Generator